Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     There are the following user's balances present in the user's wallets:

-    - `amount` - an active amount of user's balance.
+    - `amount_active` - an active amount of user's balance.

-    - `deposit` - a frozen amount.
-When a user posted an offer to buy some profile with price is 100 tokens, these tokens will be frozen and displays as "deposit" field.

-    - `unconfirmed` - is the number of coins/tokens that is not confirmed in the blockchain yet.
-When transaction will be confirmed, this number of coins/tokens will be shown in the "amount" field.
+    - `amount_frozen` - a frozen amount.
+When a user posted an offer to buy some profile with price is 100 tokens, these tokens will be frozen and displays as "amount_frozen" field.
+Or the number of coins/tokens that is not confirmed in the blockchain yet.

     Therefore, when a buyer pays for buying profile from the seller the following steps happen:

-    1) buyer sends tokens to the seller and this tokens will become frozen and will be shown in the `deposit` field
+    1) buyer sends tokens to the seller and this tokens will become frozen and will be shown in the `amount_frozen` field

-    2) seller receive tokens and they will be shown in the `unconfirmed` field until transaction will be confirmed in the blockchain
+    2) seller receive tokens and they will be shown in the `amount_frozen` field until transaction will be confirmed in the blockchain

     `balance` represented as `real_user_balance * 10^8`.
 Where `real_user_balance` could be `float`.